airr-community/airr-standards/docs/datarep/overview.rst

 **Identifiers/illegal characters**

 Data must not contain tab or newline characters.
-Data should avoid ``#`` and quote characters, as the result may be implementation-dependent.
+Data should avoid ``#`` and quote characters, as the result may be implementation dependent.

 **Structure**

-The data file has 2 sections in this order:
+The data file has two sections in this order:

 1. Header (single line with column names)
 2. Data (one record per line)